janithl/go-terrain-gen/part3/README.md

 # A basic terrain generator in Go (Part 3)

-Added colours and shading to output of map to terminal
+Better map visualisation: Added colours and shading to output of map to terminal

 ---